JaredXwos/WordBlitz/README.md

 - Config (Navigates back to Config)

 ## Immediate To-do
-- Create a function to verify if the given words are found in the dictionary
 - Fix clunkly swipe gestures on Windows and Android (clunky in different ways)
 - Optimise the button clicks and swipes somehow (was built rushed)
 - Make a picker to allow users to choose timing for simulated boggle game
 - Create a field in config to save a user created time and use that in the timer object
-- Create a function to bind with the submit button to collate words
-- Create a label to display all the words submitted
+- Figure out how to make text wrap in the collated submissions label
+- Allow for score of correct words to be counted
+- Count wrong words

 ### Less immediate To-do
 - Figure out how to detect swiping and fix that as a binding